rafationgson/Project-2/README.md

 | Random Forest Regression | 1881.9226765799258 | 0.771499570972989 |

 ## Findings:
-Based on the Random Forest model, the rating count, price, retail price, average merchant rating, the rating count of the merchant, and average rating of products had a high importance in predicting how many units sold.
+Based on the Random Forest model, the rating count, price, retail price, average merchant rating, the rating count of the merchant, had a high importance in predicting how many units sold.
 The units sold of the dataset had a fairly wide distribution and a standard deviation of 9356.539302, and so the model reflects that, but it has a MAE that still fits the range of the units sold.